agoddard/dockulator/README.md

         This key is used to sign all of their requests. # As an environment variale or something.
 The user now has poller running in the background.

-## Questions for Anthony:
+## Steps:

-* Does the poller talk directly to Mongo?
-I think that's a bad idea.
-* Does the poller just talk to a webserver?
+* Poller makes an API call to a dockulator.com
-        * Perhaps it polls dockulator.com/next?key=SOME_SECRET_KEY
+        * It polls dockulator.com/next?key=SOME_SECRET_KEY #or uses auth headers
         * then dockulator.com/next looks at the key and verifies it
-                * dockulator.com/next pings mongo and gets a calculation back
+                * dockulator.com/next retrieves a calculation from mongo, moves it into the processing queue
                 * dockulator.com/next responds to the poller with json
         * the poller runs the calculation and sends it to dockulator.com/add?key=SOME_SECRET_KEY
                 * dockulator.com/add verifies the request
                 * dockulator.com/add sends the result to either the error queue or the completed queue.
-                * Note: we could even do something clever like any time a user returns an error status, we put it in the error queue and then add the same calculation back to the processing queue.
+                * Note: we could even do something clever like any time a user returns an error status, we put it in the error queue and then add the same calculation back to the processing queue. we could also move calculations back to the queue if they aren't processed within x time (in case the client drops off).
+This would probably also require a poller to use a timestamp to ignore any calculation it has that's over x time old. (in case client comes back online after dropping off)

 So we have